daisyliu0225/Mario_Firebase/README.md

     - The sound effect is used when mario loses the power up effect <br>
   - stomp effect
     - sound effect code: stomp <br>
-    - The sound effect is used when mario stomps on the enemy. <br>
+    - The sound effect is used when mario stomps on the enemy's head. <br>

   #### Sound effects used on background